cncf/glossary/content/en/gitops.md

 GitOps is a set of practices for managing software applications and infrastructure by continuously evaluating and reconciling their desired states as defined in a version control system such as Git against their actual state.
 Reconciling states includes changing the resources to match the defined state via deployment or updates.

-In GitOps, the state or configuration of a system is fully described in files stored in version control.
+In GitOps, the state or configuration of a system is fully described in files stored in the source of thruth, usually the version control system.
+It could however be another source of truth such as a Kubernetes Operator or Artifact Storage.
 These files drive automated processes that align the live system with the defined state, ensuring consistency across applications, infrastructure, and operational tasks.

 ## Problem it addresses